Benefit Cap Rules

 The benefits included when seeing if your benefit income exceeds the benefit cap are:

-Council Tax Support, the replacement for Council Tax Benefit, is not included in the cap.
+Council Tax Support, which replaced Council Tax Benefit, is not included in the cap.
 One-off payments like the social fund are also not included.

 You will not be affected by the cap if: